 As a general rule of thumb, use a simple color scheme to easily apply a mix and match style.
 This usually involves two neutral shades and two accent colors.
 A simple color palette ensures that the subject of attention is the overall theme of the space.

 3. Don’t forget patterns

-Although patterns are an excellent way to create interesting designs, but overdoing it only makes it all erratic.
-Use subtle patterns over smaller surface areas as opposed to having large scale patterns on larger surface areas.
+Although patterns are an excellent way to create interesting designs, overdoing them only makes it all erratic.
+Use subtle patterns over smaller surface areas as opposed to having large-scale patterns on larger surface areas.
 Remember that you’re chasing a sense of cohesion in the look of your space, and not make it appear too busy.